shuang133/HPCC-Project/README.md

 This isn't the main path taken when using the Pub/Sub Messaging Service as it is much more tedious than using data from the Roxie server.
 Briefly mentioning this, the overall process is using the desprayed file data and manually altering it into JSON format so that it follows the schema in Pub/Sub.
 Since this process takes a long time, especially when transferring multiple rows of data, I won't go into detail.

 ### Transferring Data from Roxie Server ###
 A quick overview of this method is that on the Roxie Server, there is a specific service that can be used to output JSON-formatted data.
-Since the Pub/Sub messaging service requires the messages to be in JSON format, it is much more efficient to utilize Roxie so that you can copy and past the data instead of rewriting it into JSON format.
+Since the Pub/Sub messaging service requires the messages to be in JSON format, it is much more efficient to utilize Roxie so that you can copy and paste the data instead of rewriting it into JSON format.
 A more detailed step by step explanation of the entire process is below.

 #### Gathering JSON-formatted Data from Roxie Server ####
 1. Click on this link and login with your username and password for your HPCC Systems cluster: http://university-roxie.us-hpccsystems-dev.azure.lnrsg.io:8002/esp/files/Login.html.